-- Here are the analytics for Dancing Girl from Ukraine Music Video for My EDM Song Baby on Chest Hair:
+- Here is the analytics for Dancing Girl from Ukraine Music Video for My EDM Song Baby on Chest Hair:

 I thought everybody would love this girl dancing on this video for sure and apparently not.

-We can look at this one for -43 subscribers on this video this one getting the most actual or tied with the first one for the most actual views.
+You can look at this one for -43 subscribers in this video, this one getting the most actual or tied with the first one for the most actual views.

-This one actually getting some results in YouTube search which I’m really excited about, that is good.
-This one actually is getting some results in YouTube searches we can see it’s getting traffic within the last 48 hours directly on YouTube search and that is very good.
+This one is getting some results in YouTube search which I’m really excited about, that is good.
+This one is getting some results from YouTube searches we can see it’s getting traffic within the last 48 hours directly on YouTube search and that is very good.

 Now, at what cost though?

-Meaning YouTube just showing this somewhere average of 38 seconds view duration on this one.
-But that actually is the best because this one was the shortest of the videos therefore that is a good statistic that we’re seeing here.
+Meaning YouTube is just showing this somewhere with an average of 38 seconds view duration on this one.
+But that is the best because this one was the shortest of the videos therefore that is a good statistic that we’re seeing here.